-The Jay Z And Tupac Shakur Feud: Why Hova’s Diss Track Was Never Released
+The Jay-Z And Tupac Shakur Feud: Why Hova’s Diss Track Was Never Released

 “… Both parties [Creek Productions and Afeni Shakur] eventually settled, with Afeni serving as an executive producer on the film and granting rights for her son’s music catalog to be used in the movie.”

 It also went through another setback when Antoine Fuqua, co-producer for the biopic dropped out of the project.
 This was in 2011.
 Next was John Singleton, who joined the project in2014.
-He was the producer, writer and director of the film during the period, but soon got out stating, “Real talk!
+He was the producer, writer, and director of the film during the period, but soon got out stating, “Real talk!
 The reason I am not making this picture is because the people involved aren’t really respectful of the legacy of Tupac Amaru Shakur.
 How you gonna make a movie about a man [Tupac Shakur] when you suing his mother to get the rights to tell his story?”

 This is according to the LA Times.
 As for Jay Z’s diss against Tupac Shakur, it may never be released.